9th Five Year Plan (Vol-2)

 III.
 Border Area Development Programme (BADP)

 9.67 Border Area Development Programme was started during the Seventh Plan and was entirely funded by the Central Government.
 Its objective was balanced development of the sensitive border areas in the Western Region through provision of infrastructure facilities and promotion of a sense of security among the local population.
-To start with the programme covered the States bordering Pakistan, i.e. Punjab, Rajasthan, Gujarat and Jammu & Kashmir (Details of Allocations in Table 9.5).
+To start with the programme covered the States bordering Pakistan, i.e. Punjab, Rajasthan, Gujarat and Jammu and Kashmir (Details of Allocations in Table 9.5).
 After a review in 1993-94, the programme was also extended to States which have international border with Bangladesh.
 During the Ninth Plan it is being extended to States which have a border with Myanmar.
-With this the programme would now cover twelve States, i.e. Jammu & Kashmir, Punjab, Gujarat, Rajasthan, West Bengal, Assam, Meghalaya, Mizoram, Tripura, Arunachal Pradesh, Nagaland, and Manipur.
+With this the programme would now cover twelve States, i.e. Jammu and Kashmir, Punjab, Gujarat, Rajasthan, West Bengal, Assam, Meghalaya, Mizoram, Tripura, Arunachal Pradesh, Nagaland, and Manipur.

 9.68 Initially, the main objective of the programme was development of human resources, particularly education - school, technical and vocational in the Community Development Blocks adjoining the border.
 After being revamped in 1993-94, while its objective continues to be balanced development in remote inaccessible areas situated near the border for ensuring effective administration, its scope has been reoriented to give a sharper focus for tackling special problems which arise in areas continguous to international border.